An image of students studying.

 Q. How do I qualify for financial aid?

 A. In order to qualify for financial aid you will need to complete the FAFSA as soon as possible.
-The priority deadline for Undergraduate students is February 15th and April 15th for Adult Undergraduate & Graduate students.
-Marist College will provide the student with an award package based on the EFC (Expected Family Contribution) stated on the SAR (Student Aid Report), which you should receive approximately 3-5 days after you file your FAFSA*.
+The priority deadline is March 15th for Adult Undergraduate & Graduate students.
+Marist College will provide the student with an award package based off of their FAFSA.

 Q. Why should I file a FAFSA?